Eliastik/page-shadow/README.md

 To install the extension in Firefox, you need to install Firefox Developer Edition then modify the following value in about:config to "false": xpinstall.signatures.required
 Then launch the installation with the .xpi file.

-For Chrome, slide the .crx file in the extension window (chrome://extensions).
+For Chromium, slide the .crx file into the extension page (chrome://extensions).

 Then if you want to clean the build directory, run the command `gulp clean-build`

 ### Licence :

-Page Shadow is distributed under GPL-3.0 license
+Page Shadow is distributed under GPL-3.0 license (see LICENCE.txt file)

 #### License notice